JuliaStats/Distributions.jl/docs/src/mixture.md

 ## Estimation

 There are a number of methods for estimating of mixture models from data, and this problem remains an open research topic.
-This package does not provide facilities for estimaing mixture models.
+This package does not provide facilities for estimating mixture models.
 One can resort to other packages, *e.g.* [*GaussianMixtures.jl*](https://github.com/davidavdav/GaussianMixtures.jl), for this purpose.